mech3132/Project_5sp/5sp_EDA.md

 # distance metrics
 dmMetrics <- c("bray_curtis")

-thresh = 1 # number of OTUs in the table for OTU to be kept minOTUSample = 5 minOTUTab = 100
-otuCutoff = 5000 # cutoff to discard sample
+minOTUSample = 5 # min number of reads per sample for the OTU to be non-zero minOTUTab = 100 # min number of OTUs found in table for OTU to be kept in table otuCutoff = 5000 # cutoff to discard sample;